rancher/charts/packages/rancher-istio/charts/app-readme.md

 * **[Kiali](https://kiali.io/)**: Used for graphing traffic flow throughout the mesh
 * **[Jaeger](https://www.jaegertracing.io/)**: A quick start, all-in-one installation used for tracing distributed systemm.
 This is not production qualified, please refer to jaeger documentation to determine which installation you may need instead.

+### Known Issues

+**Airgapped Environments**
+If you are using this chart in an airgapped environment, you will not be able to upgrade.
+This is because the `istioctl` upgrade command reaches out to an external repo and it is not configurable.
+We are tracking the fix for this issue [here](https://github.com/rancher/rancher/issues/33402)

 ### Dependencies

 **Rancher Monitoring  or other Prometheus installation**